New Bern, North Carolina: Transportation

 Coastal Carolina Regional Airport is a public airport located 3 mi south of the central business district of New Bern.
-The airport offers connecting flights to the Atlanta and Charlotte airports daily.
+The airport offers connecting flights to Charlotte and, via Breeze Airways, flights to Hartford, Connecticut and Orlando, Florida daily.

 The New Bern Transport Corporation, a business entity owned by PepsiCo to manage its fleet of delivery trucks and other motor vehicles, is located in White Plains, New York, but was named after the town where Pepsi-Cola was first developed.

-The north-south U.S. Route 17 and the east-west U.S. Route 70 pass through New Bern.
+The north–south U.S. Route 17 and the east–west U.S. Route 70 pass through New Bern.

 As late as 1950, the Atlantic and East Carolina Railway offered passenger train service through New Bern to Morehead City to the east, by the Atlantic coast and to Goldsboro Union Station, where timed connections could be made with the Southern Railway's trains to central and western North Carolina.
 Service was terminated by the end of 1951.